 The report calculated that each 50-gram portion (less than 2 ounces) of processed meat eaten daily increases the risk of colorectal cancer by 18 percent.
 Previous studies have suggested the portion is smaller — less than 20 g a day.
 (The report did not provide a similar analysis for red meat.)

-What does this mean for you and your Saturday morning breakfast or favorite Italian meat sandwich?
-You don't have to give them up completely.
-Keep your quantities small, to less than 20 grams a day.
-What is 20 grams?
-It's less than an ounce (which equals about 28 grams).
-A cooked slice of bacon is 8 to 16 grams.
-An average slice of salami is 9 to 12 grams.
-And a thin, round slice of pepperoni is about 2 grams.
+What does 20 g of processed meat look like?
+More specifically, what does this mean for you and your Saturday morning breakfast or favorite deli sandwich?
+A cooked slice of bacon is 8 to 16 g.
+An average slice of salami is 9 to 12 g, and a thin round of pepperoni is about 2 g.

 To your health,

 Originally published April 17, 2013.
 Updated October 30, 2015.